kentfrazier/Exhibitionist/README.md

 **Any Gotchas?**

-- If you're using IP-Notebook, views relying on AJAX to fetch data can't be "frozen" with [nbviewer] (http://nbviewer.ipython.org/), you'll need to use either a live version of the notebook with exhibitionist installed, or fallback to static HTML repr()s.
 - The server's socket isn't released until you call server.stop(), remember to cleanup.
 - Be aware that you are exposing your data through a local web server.